rhannink/M5Stack-HA-Alarm-panel/README.md

 **So the communication is secured by WPA2, TLS and UserID/password.
 That should be sufficient for us ordinary people.
 But bear in mind that it is relative easy to clone an existing RFID token. https://www.getkisi.com/blog/how-to-copy-access-cards-and-keyfobs**

 ## M5Stack alarm panel state machine
-The screens follow the MQTT status topic, whatever the status topic is, that screen is being showed om the M5Stack.
+The screens follow the **MQTT_Status_topic**, whatever the status topic is **(armed_away, armed_home, pending or disarmed)**, that screen is being showed om the M5Stack.
-If a button is pressed or a card is presented, the according Command is send to the command topic.
+If a button is pressed or a card is presented, the according Command is send to the **mqtt_command_topic (ARM_AWAY, ARM_HOME or DISARM**.
 The MQTT broker dispatches this to the alarm (via HA) and the alarm changes the status through the status topiuc, again via MQTT.

 ## M5Stack sound bug
 The I2C RFID redaer is interfering in a very annoyoing way with the onboard amplifier/speaker, resulting in a hisshing/whining sound sound.
 This is a known problem with the M5stack platform.
 To overcome this, I connected the enable amplifier input with GPIO 5 and first enable the amplifier before beeping and disabling the amplifier directly again after the beep.
 Read http://community.m5stack.com/topic/367/mod-to-programmatically-disable-speaker-whine-hiss to get more information.